PrincessRTFM/AutoKittens/CONTRIBUTING.md

 - You **should** comment-sign your work so you have credit for it if you're comfortable with doing so.
 I prefer to always give credit to the people who actually did the work.

 - Code should be written consistently.
-You can edit it locally however you want, but this repository will not accept code that does not pass `eslint` using the `.eslintrc.yaml` file included.
+You can edit it locally however you want, but this repository will not accept code that does not pass `eslint` using the included configuration file.
 (TIP: use `eslint --fix` when testing!)

 ## Credit